 My goals are detailed.
 Without wasting your time on the details, let me just say I want this blog to be a standalone business with employees and not a sidebar of my accounting practice.

 Like Buffett, Musk and Bezos, I don’t need more money to make me happy or to put food on the table.
 My lifestyle will not change a bit if this blog grows to gargantuan size or fails.
-I just want it.
+I just want it because I know it will help others reach their goals.
 That sounds so selfish and self-centered.
 It’s not.

 Money is the scorecard to keep track of progress.
 Nothing more.
 Traffic statistics help me see how many people I am reaching; money allows me to see the difference I am making.
 I want lots of both.

-I’ll spare you the gruesome details on how I plan to accomplish my goal.
+I’ll spare you the gruesome details on how I plan to accomplish my goals.
 Sharing valuable ideas is more important.
-What I want to share is an insight you must have.
+What I want to share is insights valuable to you.

 My frugality is not forced.
 I am frugal with my money because it is who I am.
 Impressing the neighbors is something I never did.
 Let the neighbors laugh.
 It doesn’t bother me.

 Saving half your income is easy once you allow yourself the gift.
 Investing is easy when you are not trying to shoot the moon.
 Debts and a low net worth encourages people to gamble with their investments.
 It’s not necessary.
 You do NOT have to shoot the moon!
 It will happen faster than you imagine when you let go.
 Buying a hot stock tip or a flyer is sure to end badly.
 Timing the market or your index funds investments usually ends in tears.